Back to top

 The Society supports the rights of people with MS to work with their health care provider to access marijuana for medical purposes in accordance with legal regulations in those states where such use has been approved.
 In addition, the Society supports the need for more research to better understand the benefits and potential risks of marijuana and its derivatives as a treatment for MS.

-Recent federal legislation passed for fiscal year 2015 may ease the minds of people who want to use medical marijuana in certain states.
-Although marijuana is still illegal at the federal level, this legislation clarifies that in 2015, the federal government will not use federal funds to enforce federal marijuana laws in states that enacted legislation prior to May 7, 2014 permitting medical marijuana use.
+Although marijuana is still illegal at the federal level, federal legislation passed in 2015 clarified that the federal government would no longer use federal funds to enforce federal marijuana laws in states that enacted legislation prior to May 7, 2014 permitting medical marijuana use.
+This should reduce the existing legal confusion in those states listed in the legislation, where the use of marijuana was approved for medical purposes before May 2014.

 Back to top